Docker GUI¶

 Running the Open3D Docker container will perform the following steps:

-• git clone Open3D master to ~/open3d_docker
+git clone Open3D master to

-• build Open3D and install inside the docker container.
+~/open3d_dockermounted inside the container at/root/Open3Dbuild Open3D and install inside the docker container.

-• attach a terminal to the Open3D container for command line input from the host side
+attach a terminal to the Open3D container for command line input from the host side

 In order to disconnect from a running container type exit at the terminal.
-You can still attach to a running container at a later time.

-The Open3D container is automatically removed when stopped.
-None of the Open3D files are removed as they in fact reside on the host due to the Docker bind mounting functionality.
 In order to keep the container around (and not have to rebuild the Open3D binaries every time) remove the -rm option in run.sh.

 Prunning images/containers is useful when modifying/testing a new image.
 It cleans up the docker workspace and frees up disk space.

-Remote access
+Remote access¶

 VNC can be used to remote into a running docker container.

 A running Open3D container listens to port 5920 on the host.
-The run.sh script redirects host port 5920 to container port 5900.

-This allows remoting into the container using VNC to <host ip>:5920.
 The default password is 1234 and can be changed in Open3D/issue_17/util/docker/open3d-xvfb/setup/entrypoint.sh (requires rebuilding the Open3D Docker image with build.sh).
-Once connected you can use Open3D as usual.

-Running at the host terminal
+Running at the host terminal¶

 It is also possible to run Open3D from a host terminal attached to a running Open3D Docker container.
 An example on how this can be perfomed: